Tornadoes of 2007: July 3 (China)

 A deadly and destructive tornado in Eastern China killed 14 people and injured 196 others.
 Three villages in the province of Anhui were particularly hard hit by the storm.
 It was estimated to have touched down around 2:50 pm local time and lifted around 6:00 pm local time, making it one of the longest-lived tornadoes ever recorded at roughly 3 hours and 10 minutes in duration.
 Along the tornado's path, 12,391 homes were destroyed and 3,180 were damaged.
 At least 30,000 people were affected by the tornado and damages were estimated at ¥55 million (US$7.2 million).
 Local news reports referred to the tornado as the worst in nearly 50 years in China.
 The Chinese Government reported that the tornado packed winds of at least 100 km/h (60 mph), equivalent to an F1 tornado.

 July 4–5 (New Zealand)

 An outbreak of tornadoes occurred across New Zealand's North Island.
 Six were reported in the city of New Plymouth, Taranaki, devastating many houses and part of the Central Business District.
-Whakatane, Tauranga, and Auckland were also affected by tornadoes.
+Whakatāne, Tauranga, and Auckland were also affected by tornadoes.